scalp42/askcerebro/README.md

 Logstash agent `['version']` can now be easily updated when a new release is available.

-I needed something easy, fast and easy to maintain and was using it personally with restricted IPs.
+I needed something easy, fast, easy to maintain and was using it personally with restricted IPs.
 A friend asked me if he could used it as well, so I just removed all IPs restrictions and put it on Github.